 In addition to the operators daily inspection, HYUNDAI recommends that the owner set up and follow a periodic planned maintenance (PM) and inspection program.
-Performed on a regular basis by trained personnel, the program provides thorough inspections and checks of the safe operating condition of the lift truck.
 The PM identifies needed adjustments, repairs or replacements so they can be made before failure occurs.
 The specific schedule (frequency) for the PM inspections depends on the particular application and lift truck usage.